-This full time course is suited for someone who has already trained in hair cutting and barbering.
+This full-time certification in make-up and hair artistry is suited for someone who has already trained in hair cutting and barbering.
 It runs alongside the Foundation course.
 Learn the essential skills you need to carve out a career as a professional make-up artist with our Certificate course.
 You’ll cover all the areas of make-up and hair that you need to start your journey as an artist capable of working on film, TV and theatre productions.

 Holidays will be scheduled during your course at appropriate times.